How the Film Look Really Works: A Colorist's Guide to Film Emulation

 The print S-curve

 A print has its own tonal curve, and it's not the video S-curve you already know.
 It builds contrast through a toe and a shoulder, but it holds highlight and shadow separation differently than a Rec.709 transform does, and it carries a color signature that belongs to the stock, usually warm, with highlights that separate instead of clumping together.
 For decades the standard release print was Kodak 2383.
-Its higher-contrast sibling is Kodak 2393, and Fuji's Eterna-CP 3513DI had a character all its own.
+Its higher-contrast sibling is Kodak 2393, and Fuji's F-CP 3510 had a character all its own.
 Most of the films you picture when you think "that looks like film" were finished on one of those three.

 I like it when the image on the screen looks like it could be printed on photographic paper, where there's a texture to the highlights, texture to the black, and it doesn't feel like a video image.
 It feels like a moving photographic print.